squirrelzilla/aws-multipart-upload/README.md

 Until then, enjoy...
 I'll update the below TOC as I populate this repository.
 Let me know what you think!

-1. AWS CLI Installation
-2. Connection to AWS
+1. Connection to AWS
-3. Splitting a file
+2. Splitting a file
-4. Hashing
+3. Hashing
-5. Performing the multi-part upload
+4. Performing the multi-part upload
-6. Re-assembly
+5. Re-assembly